minlp-toolbox/CAMINO/results/benchmark/README.md

 # Benchmark

-To reproduce the results of the benchmark in our first paper,

-Download the nl files here: https://www.minlplib.org/minlplib_nl.zip
+To reproduce the results of the benchmark in our paper, download the nl files here: https://www.minlplib.org/minlplib_nl.zip\
 See the list of problem instances below.

 ## Run with `SHOT`